ErikHen/PictureRenderer/README.md

 * **MultiImageMediaConditions (for multi image)** - Define image widths for different media conditions.
 * **AspectRatio (optional)** – The wanted aspect ratio of the image (width/height).
 Ex: An image with aspect ratio 16:9 = 16/9 = 1.777.
 * **FixedHeight (optional)** – Set a fixed height for all image sizes.
 Fixed height is ignored if aspect ratio is set.
-* **CreateWebpForFormat (optional)** - The image formats that should be offered as webp versions.
+* **CreateWebpForFormat (optional, ImageSharp only)** - The image formats that should be offered as webp versions.
 Jpg format is aded by default.
 * **Quality (optional)** - Image quality.
 Lower value = less file size.
 Not valid for all image formats.
 Default value: `80`.
 * **FallbackWidth (optional)** – This image width will be used in browsers that don’t support the picture element.
 Will use the largest width if not set.
 * **ImageDecoding (optional)** - Value for img element `decoding` attribute.
 Default value: `async`.